fastify/fastify-multipart/README.md

 })
 ```

-The options `manageUploadStream` and `sharedSchemaId` will be used only when `addToBody: true`.
+The options `onFile` and `sharedSchemaId` will be used only when `addToBody: true`.

-The `manageUploadStream` option define how the file streams are manage:
+The `onFile` option define how the file streams are managed:
 + if you don't set it the `req.body.<fieldName>.data` will be a Buffer with the data loaded in memory
 + if you set it with a function you **must** consume the stream and the an the `req.body.<fieldName>.data` will be an empty array